AtifJunaid123/XDP_eBUF/README.md

 ### Prosmiscous Mode
 - Promiscuous mode is a special mode for network interface cards (NICs) where the NIC receives all network packets, not just those addressed to it.
+  The NIC passes all traffic it sees on the wire to the operating system, regardless of destination MAC address.
 ### Dependencies

 ```bash